idleira/libft/README.md

 libft is the first step in the 42 curriculum.

-at 42, we're encouraged to understand data structures and algorithms deeply. that's why this projecy involves re-making of the standard c library functions with addition of some extras.
+at 42, we're encouraged to understand data structures and algorithms deeply.

+that's why this project involves re-making of the standard c library functions with addition of some extras.

 this project is crucial because this library will be used in all our projects later on.

+##

 these are some **resources** that helped me: